ev3rywh3re/vagrant-wp-simple/README.md

 1. Download the archive for this repository.
 2. Uncompress this archive on the computer where you've installed and configured VirtualBox, Vagrant, and Vagrant - HostsUpdater.
+3. Using a terminal application or other command line utility, attempt to run the `# vagrand up` command.
+4. Once complete you should be able to interact with your MySQL databases by visiting http://db.wp.dev, and you can start your WordPress installation by visiting http://www.wp.dev.

 ## Simple WordPress Vagrant Usage